sfigg/commercialization-public/docset/manufacture/iot/iot-core-adk-addons.md

 \[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 An app that calls an API introduced in Windows 10 Anniversary SDK Preview Build 14295 cannot be ingested into the Windows Store during the Preview period.\]

-The [Windows 10 IoT Core (IoT Core) ADK Add-Ons](http://go.microsoft.com/fwlink/?LinkId=735028) include OEM-specific tools to help you create new images for your devices with Windows apps, board support packages (BSPs), drivers, and features that you choose.
+The [Windows 10 IoT Core ADK Add-Ons](http://go.microsoft.com/fwlink/?LinkId=735028) include OEM-specific tools to create images for your IoT Core devices with your apps, board support packages (BSPs), settings, drivers, and features.

 The [IoT Core manufacturing guide](iot-core-adk-addons.md) walks you through building images with these tools.